soug86/Challenge-4/README.md

 The school board has notfied Maria and her team of possible academic dishonesty on math and reading scores of Thomas High School ninth-graders.
 The analysis helps to correct the error by making the affected scores null-and-void and describing how the changes affected the overall analysis.

 The analysis involved looking at over **39,000** student records at over **15** district and charter schools.
-The analysis was done in Pyhton using Pandas and NumPy in Jupyter Notebook
+The analysis was done in Python using Pandas and NumPy in Jupyter Notebook

 ## 2. Results